ntsd/ntsd.dev/_posts/2023-7-7-extract-cricital-css.md

   - Web Development
   - Web Performance
   - CSS
-published: false
+published: true
 ---

 ## Why inline Critical CSS?

 Critical CSS includes only the styles needed to render the Above the Fold of a webpage.

 By delivering these styles inline in the HTML document, the browser can render this content without having to wait for the entire external CSS file to load.
 Non-critical CSS can load later in Asynchronous without render-blocking.